vbearn/EmployeeShiftManagement/README.md

 To run the backend in Docker you will need to install [Docker for Windows](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/visual-studio-tools-for-docker?view=aspnetcore-2.1)

+Right click on docker-compose and select Set As Startup Project.
 Press F5 to debug the project using Docker.

 Please ensure that Docker daemon is up and running.

-If Docker running option is not visible in the Run button, remove the docker-compose project and then right-click on `CompanyX.EmployeeShiftManagement` project, select Add and then click on Docker Support.
+If Docker option is not present in the Launch Button, please remove the docker-compose project, right-click on `CompanyX.EmployeeShiftManagement` project, select Add and then click on Docker Support.

 #### Run backend in IIS Express